cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Machine requirements

-There are no hard minimum hardware requirements for running Cypress.
-The successful test runs depend on the application itself and how much memory the browser and the server (if running it locally) need to finish without crashing.
-If the CI machine does not have enough CPU or memory, you will see video artifacts like random pauses and dropped frames.
-If the browser runs out of memory, it might even crash.
+Hardware requirements to run Cypress depend how much memory the browser, the application under test, and the server (if running it locally) need to run the tests without crashing.

+**Some signs that your machine may not have enough CPU or memory to run Cypress:**

+- The recorded video artifacts have random pauses or dropped frames.
+- {% url "Debug logs of the CPU and memory" troubleshooting#Log-memory-and-CPU-usage %} frequently show CPU percent above 100%.
+- {% url "The browser crashes" error-messages#The-browser-process-running-your-tests-just-exited-unexpectedly %}.

-You can see the total available machine memory and the current free memory by running the {% url 'cypress info' https://on.cypress.io/command-line#cypress-info %} command.
+You can see the total available machine memory and the current free memory by running the {% url '`cypress info`' https://on.cypress.io/command-line#cypress-info %} command.

 ```shell
 npx cypress info